-Learn how to incorporate inquiry-based scientific investigations into your elementary or middle school science curriculum through the Inquiry Matters onsite workshop.
-This hands-on workshop, given by authors of Inquiry in Action engages teachers in the elements of inquiry.
+Learn how to incorporate inquiry-based scientific investigations into your upper-elementary elementary science curriculum through an Inquiry in Action workshop.
+This hands-on workshop, given by authors of Inquiry in Action engages teachers in the elements of inquiry, while teaching chemistry-related physical science content.

-What will I learn in the Inquiry Matters workshop?
+What will I learn in the Inquiry in Action workshop?

-Inquiry Matters workshop participants experience the process of scientific discovery as they contribute their own ideas, help design experiments, and discuss possible explanations for their observations.
-All activities cover important physical science concepts taught in grades 3 through 8 and can easily be integrated into any curriculum.
+Inquiry in Action workshop participants experience the process of scientific discovery as they contribute their own ideas, help design experiments, and discuss possible explanations for their observations.
+All activities cover important physical science concepts taught in grades 3–5 and can easily be integrated into any curriculum.

 Workshop participants will: